introkun/netpass-mirror/README.md

 dkp-pacman -S 3ds-dev 3ds-curl
 ```

+Furthermore you need to have `ffmpeg` installed.

-In order to create the `.CIA` file you need `makerom` executable on your `$PATH`
+### Additional prerequisites to build the `.CIA`
+ - Makerom: You need the `makerom` executable in your `$PATH`
-You can get it precompilated on https://github.com/3DSGuy/Project_CTR/releases and then copy it to `$DEVKITPRO/tools/bin`
+   You can get it precompiled on https://github.com/3DSGuy/Project_CTR/releases and then copy it to `$DEVKITPRO/tools/bin`
+ - Bannertool: You need the `bannertool` executable in your `$PATH`
+   You can get it precomiled on https://github.com/diasurgical/bannertool/releases

 ## Compilation